Weak Transport for Non-Convex Costs and Model-independence in a Fixed-Income Market: Weak Optimal Transport problem

-A common interpretation of probability measures $\pi \in \Pi(\mu,\nu)$ in optimal transport is to view $\pi$ as the law of a stochastic process $(X,Y)$ where $X \sim \mu$ and $Y \sim \nu$.
+A common interpretation of probability measures $\pi \in \Pi(\mu,\nu)$ in optimal transport is to view $\pi$ as the law of a two step stochastic process $(X_1, X_2)=(X, Y)$ where $X \sim \mu$ and $Y \sim \nu$.
 Due to the inherent asymmetry of \eqref{WOT}, this point of view seems even more natural in the framework of weak optimal transport.
-Then \eqref{WOT} is equivalent to
+Specifically, the usual weak transport problem can be reformulated as an optimization problem over (2-period) stochastic processes as indicated by the following equality: